 She lost her memory.
 Now she might lose her life.
 A beautiful woman wakes in a hospital bed, t confused.
 She’s been in a coma for weeks.
 And can only remember her first name—Blue.
 Blue learns she fell from a window on the fourth floor of a hotel.
 Did she jump?
 Or was she pushed?
 To discover the truth, Blue must figure out who she is and what she was doing in that hotel.
 And she needs to do it fast.
 Because someone is out there, hunting Blue down, waiting for an opportunity to strike.
 Not knowing where to turn or who to trust, Blue must rely on her instincts to survive.
 Gradually, her memories begin to return, and they’re darker than she could ever have imagined.
 Will she put the pieces of her life back together before she’s silenced forever?

-The premise of The Forgotten Girl really lured me in, despite the book being quite a large read with a lot of pages.
-However I did find it longer than it needed to be by about 100-150 pages and I was highly wary of the characters Lorraine and DeLuca, and something t about the way Blue suddenly had this amazing friend willing to support her just didn’t sit right at all.
-Plus the fact Blue was overly happy to share her memory loss with people she would certainly not have known prior to her fall seemed like a gamble to me.
+The premise of The Forgotten Girl really intrigued me, despite the book being a hefty read with quite a lot of pages.
+That said, I felt it could’ve been about 100-150 pages shorter.
+I also found myself feeling wary of characters like Lorraine and DeLuca.
+Something about Blue suddenly having this amazing friend who was so willing to support her didn’t quite sit right with me.
+And the fact that Blue was so open about her memory loss with people she certainly wouldn’t have known before her fall seemed like a bit of a stretch.

 Author Bio

-Daco S. Auffenorde is an award-winning author of thriller and suspense stories.
-She’s discussed her books in multiple interviews, including Bob Kustra’s National Public Radio show Reader’s Corner and George R.R.
+Daco S. Auffenorde is an award-winning author of thrilling suspense stories.
+Her books have been discussed in several interviews, including on Bob Kustra’s National Public Radio show Reader’s Corner and at George R.R.
 Martin’s Jean Cocteau Cinema.
-The daughter of a physicist, Daco is a southern girl from Huntsville, Alabama (known as Rocket City for its role in building the rocket that took astronauts into space), who pens fast-paced, edge-of-your seat tales that keep the reader guessing.
+A southern girl from Huntsville, Alabama—known as Rocket City for its pivotal role in building the rocket that took astronauts into space—Daco is the daughter of a physicist and crafts fast-paced, edge-of-your-seat tales that keep readers on the edge of their seats.

 The Forgotten Girl is her first psychological thriller with Inkubator Books.